 The Bank has a documented anti-money laundering programme, including periodic awareness training for employees, record-keeping, and a designated Money Laundering Reporting Officer (MLRO).
-The AML policy and procedures are updated annually and were last approved by the Board of Directors in October 2020.
+The AML policy and procedures are updated annually and were last approved by the Board of Directors in October 2021.

-The Bank has deployed a risk-based automated transaction monitoring system in keeping with the anti-money laundering regulations of the CBB.
-The automated AML system of the Bank was upgraded in September 2018 and was rolled over to most of all the concerned divisions as part of system overall implementation across the Bank in order to further enhance the screening and monitoring of customers and their transactions.
+The Bank has deployed a risk-based automated transaction monitoring system in keeping with the anti-money laundering and combating financing of terrorism and proliferation regulations of the CBB.
+The automated AML system of the Bank was upgraded in September 2018.
+Further enhancements were developed in the AML system, including enhancements as related to the established AML Risk Assessment Model and behavioural/trend analysis to facilitate more effective identification of financial crime risks.